Back: Ray Stidham, John Wright, Bo Renner, Marvin Caston, Trevor Lavy. Front: H.D. McCarty, Mark Marquess, James Smith.

 Marvin Caston, Director

-Marvin Caston is the Associate Director of the Razorback Foundation.
+Marvin Caston is the Senior Associate Director of the Razorback Foundation.
 He began his professional life with the Razorbacks as an Assistant Athletic Director for Compliance in 2005, and has worked with the Foundation since 2009.
 Caston played for the 1998 Razorbacks football team that shared the SEC Western Division title and ended the year ranked No. 16 in the nation.
 He was a member of the 1999 SEC Academic Honor Roll and earned a Bachelor of Arts and a Master of Arts in Education from the UofA in Fayetteville.
 A former Razorback fullback, Marvin also served as Chairman of the "A" Club membership drive, Co-Director of the Athletic Prevention Programming & Leadership Education Program and Assistant Athletic Director in the student life office.
 A native of Winnsboro, Louisiana, Marvin and his family reside in Fayetteville.

 Bo Renner, Director